kajuberdut/dsorm/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** kajuberdut, dsORM, twitter_handle, patrick.shechet@gmail.com, Darned Simple ORM, A single file ORM for SQLite in Python -->
+*** kajuberdut, dsORM, twitter_handle, patrick.shechet@gmail.com, Data Structure ORM, A single file ORM for SQLite in Python -->